open/close all folders

 - Hey Arnold! had a Valentine's Day episode where Arnold had a scheduled date with his crush Ruth Mc Dougal and his French penpal Cecile (who was really Helga pretending to be Cecile).
 Luckily, both dates were at restaurants that were across the street from each other, allowing him to bounce back and forth between the two.

-- The Fairly Oddparents had Timmy trying to impress his crush, Trixie Tang, with a big fancy Valentine, only for her to turn him down yet again.
+- On the The Fairly Oddparents episode "Love Struck" Timmy tries to impress his crush, Trixie Tang, with a big fancy Valentine, only for her to turn him down yet again.
 Angered by this and the fact that Cupid claims his real Valentine is Tootie, he wishes away all the females in Dimmsdale, creating two different lands separating the genders by a wall.

 - The Madagascar franchise has a direct-to-DVD Valentine's Day Special, entitled "Madly Madagascar".
 This special takes place in between the second and third films.
 Valentine's Day is revealed to be Alex's favorite holiday, Melman plans a surprise for Gloria, Marty tries to impress a new friend, and everyone wants to get their hands on King Julien's love potion.